 The single tap gesture lets you pause (if currently playing) or resume (if currently paused) the music.

-If you use the buds to read the messages and notifications, you can use the single tap gesture to stop the reading (text-to-speech).
+If you use the buds to read the messages and notifications, you can … Read the rest

 This Galaxy Buds Live guide explains the layout of Galaxy Buds Live, the function of each part, and how to use each part properly.